ncborcherding/utility/README.md

 The original intent of assembling a data set of publicly-available tumor-infiltrating T cells (TILs) with paired TCR sequencing was to expand and improve the [scRepertoire](https://github.com/ncborcherding/scRepertoire) R package.
 However, after some discussion, we decided to release the data set for everyone, a complete summary of the sequencing runs and the sample information can be found in the meta data of the Seurat object.

-This involves several steps 1) loading the respective GE data, 2) harmonizing the data by sample and cohort information,
-3) iterating through automatic annotation, 4) unifying annotation via manual inspection and enrichment analysis, and 5) adding the TCR information.
-This information is stored in the meta data of the Seurat object - an explanation of each variable is available [here](https://github.com/ncborcherding/utility/blob/dev/summaryInfo/meta.data.headers.txt).
+An explanation of each variable is available [here](https://github.com/ncborcherding/utility/blob/dev/summaryInfo/meta.data.headers.txt).

 ### Folder Structure
 ```